Introduction

 Domain-Driven Thinking

-What concepts exist in reality?Professional designers model reality first.
+What concepts exist in reality?Not:

 The Noun Technique